giltho/for-fix-sake/README.md

 - Find and display TODOs, FIXMEs, and other configurable keywords from GitHub repositories
 - **Local Repository Analysis**: Downloads repositories and searches locally to avoid API rate limits
-- **Smart Grouping**: Group issues by language, file, or keyword
+- **Smart Grouping**: Group issues by file or keyword
-- **Rich Visualization**: Color-coded issues (green for TODOs, red for FIXMEs) and syntax highlighting based on file type
+- **Rich Visualization**: Color-coded issues (green for TODOs, red for FIXMEs) and syntax highlighting
-- **Advanced Filtering**: Filter results by programming language or search text directly in the rendered view
+- **Advanced Filtering**: Filter results by type (TODO, FIXME, etc.) or search text directly in the rendered view
 - **Enhanced Keyword Detection**: Recognizes various TODO formats (TODO, TODO:, // TODO, /* TODO, etc.)
 - **Performance Optimized**: Repository caching to minimize downloads and API calls
-- **Comprehensive Language Support**: Supports syntax highlighting for 25+ programming languages
 - **Robust Error Handling**: Graceful handling of network issues and corrupted downloads
 - Direct linking to the source code on GitHub
 - Simple syntax for embedding in your notes